By Post FIS, 1 Reading Lane, E8 1GQ

 Online Gaming: Online gaming is when you use an internet connected device such as a PSP, Xbox, Tablet, Mobile Phone or a computer to play games with other users online.
 Children and young people can easily spend too much time gaming online which may impact on their learning and development.
 There is also a risk of children seeing or hearing harmful content, being contacted by inappropriate adults or be subject to bullying.

 Social networking sites: Social networking sites are where people have a profile and can meet other people or post messages on their own and others’ profiles.
 Children could be at risk of grooming and bullying through using social media.
 Most social media sites and apps will have a minimum age limit of 13.

 Digital Footprint: Your digital footprint is everything on the internet that is about you.
 This could include: a profile; photographs that you, your friends or family have posted online; anything you have written or that has been written about you.
 It can be permanent.
 Other people can search for it and may be decide what kind of person you are because of what they find.

-Whether you’re an online expert or you’re not sure where to start here are some tips that could help you:
+Whether you are confident online or are not sure where to start there are some tips that can help you: